Skip to main content

 If you are considering our rehab program in Thailand and you feel unsure, a short call can bring relief.
 You do not need to explain everything perfectly.
 You can share what is happening now, what you have tried, and what scares you most.

-our founder Darren will talk you through suitability and timing, including what we can address here and what might need a different pathway.
+Our owner Darren will talk you through suitability and timing, including what we can address here and what might need a different pathway.
 If you are comparing treatment facilities, ask about nights, staffing, group boundaries, and how medication changes are handled.
+If a stay at Jintara feels like the right fit, the call is free and there is no pressure to commit.

 Garden courtyard at Jintara Rehab in Chiang Mai